Human Enterococcus ID™

 One of the advantages of the Human Enterococcus ID™ service is that the entire cultured population of Enterococci of the selected portion of the water sample is screened.
 This method avoids the randomness effect of selecting isolates.
 This is a particular advantage for highly contaminated water systems with multiple sources of fecal contamination.

 Accuracy of the results is possible because the method uses quantitative PCR (qPCR) DNA technology. qPCR allows DNA to be amplified into large number of small copies of DNA sequences.
 This is accomplished with small pieces of DNA called primers that are complementary and specific to the genomes to be detected.
 Through a heating process called thermal cycling, the double stranded DNA is denatured and inserted with complementary primers to create exact copies of the DNA fragment desired.
 This process is repeated many times ensuring an exponential progression in the number of copied DNA.
 If the primers are successful in finding a site on the DNA fragment that is specific to the genome to be studied, then billions of copies of the DNA fragment will be detected in real-time.
 The accumulation of DNA product is plotted as an amplification curve.
 The absence of an amplification curve indicates that the esp Human gene biomarker is not present.
-To strengthen the validity of the results, the service should be combined with other DNA analytical services such as the Human Bacteroidetes ID™ and Human Fecal Virus ID™ services.
+To strengthen the validity of the results, the service should be combined with other DNA analytical services such as the Human Bacteroidetes ID™ service.